Kulakrum/PC-Based-Data-Logger/README.md

 OBTAINMENT OF RESULTS

-Once configured, the data logger was able to record data onto a micro SD card which was in a (.txt) format file that can easily be imported to and analyzed by Microsoft Excel software for clear visualization of the variation in sensor parameters.
+Once configured, the data logger was able to record data real-time to a web connected API(website) as well as onto a micro SD card which was in a (.txt) format file that can easily be imported to and analyzed by Microsoft Excel software for clear visualization of the variation in sensor parameters.